 As highlighted by Sampreeti, “Letting go of a toxic relationship can be hard for many reasons: not having enough resources to start on one’s own, socio-cultural outlook, individual vulnerabilities, presence of other dependent members, etc.” It’s time to take a close look within yourself and figure out what is stopping you from living your best relationships.

-Since this is a factor that’s different for everybody, drawing out a plan for rectifying it is something that’s unique to your own situation as well.
+Since this is a factor that’s different for everybody, drawing out a plan for rectifying it is something that will be unique to your own situation as well.
 For example, if financial issues have got you tied down, you must find a way to support yourself through the help of people you trust.
 In other situations, if you’re being gaslighted into believing that you’re the problem, outside intervention in the form of therapy is a must.

 4. Reach out to those who care about you